05 Jan 5 Ways to Help Your Own Cause during Your Divorce

 Going through a divorce can be one of the most difficult and stressful experiences of your life.
 In many instances, you will be forced to come to terms with your spouse on hotly contested issues, and adjusting to divorced life can be challenging, especially if you have young children.

-Jeffrey M. Bloom has been helping individuals in the Hackensack area with divorce matters for more than 20 years.
+Jeffrey M. Bloom has been helping individuals in the West New York area with divorce matters for more than 20 years.
 He understands how difficult the process is, and he is committed to doing everything possible to protect your best interests and help you move on with your life.
 But in order to achieve a settlement that reflects the best interests of you and your children, he needs a little help from you.

 The following tips will help you place yourself in the strongest position possible during your divorce case:

 - Provide all necessary information in a timely manner — The paperwork in a divorce can be overwhelming, and it can take a long time to compile the documents and answer the discovery questions Mr. Bloom needs to handle your case.
 But it’s important to provide this information as soon as possible in order to ensure all deadlines are met and give Mr. Bloom sufficient time to build your case.

 - Don’t keep secrets — Mr. Bloom is on your side, and he will fight aggressively to get you the best settlement possible.
 In order to do this, he must understand all the issues upfront.
 Being honest from day 1 will allow Mr. Bloom to plan the right course of action to achieve your desired settlement, and it gives him an opportunity to perform damage control when necessary.